Skip to contents

 The geom_lineribbon() / stat_lineribbon() family (see vignette("lineribbon")) makes it easy to visualize fit lines with an arbitrary number of uncertainty bands:

-All stat in ggdist also support visualizing analytical distributions and vectorized distribution data types like distributional objects or posterior::rvar() objects.
+All stats in ggdist also support visualizing analytical distributions and vectorized distribution data types like distributional objects or posterior::rvar() objects.
 This is particularly useful when visualizing uncertainty in frequentist models (see vignette("freq-uncertainty-vis")) or when visualizing priors in a Bayesian analysis.

 The ggdist geoms and stats also form a core part of the tidybayes package (in fact, they originally were part of tidybayes).
 For examples of the use of ggdist geoms and stats for visualizing uncertainty in Bayesian models, see the vignettes in tidybayes, such as vignette("tidybayes", package = "tidybayes") or vignette("tidy-brms", package = "tidybayes").